EthanThePorter/Notion/README.md

 A Notion integration must be made before using this client.
 Click [here](https://developers.notion.com/docs/getting-started) for more information.
 Follow Steps 1 & 2.
 Ensure all content capabilities are enabled.

+**All databases you plan to use, including any relations of rollups, must be added to the integration**

 Next, copy the `Notion.py` and `notion_key.py` to the directory your script is using.
 Change the `key` variable found in `notion_key.py` to the token obtained from the Notion integration.